Do you remember when you rarely if ever heard about a car driving into a building?

 What’s with that?

-Are people so side tracked by cell phones or other distractions they’ve lose touch with the fact they’re driving a car?
-Are more people having medical emergencies causing them to lose control?
+Are people so side tracked by cell phones and other distractions they forget they’re driving a car?
+Do medical emergencies happen more often behind the wheel now?

 Behind an Actual Car Strike Case – Responsibility